hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They care not who the guest may be, not they,
 >
-> If he for coffee, hat, and partner pay.
+> If he for coffee, hat, and partner pay[^183].

->
+[^183]: Coffee is the usual beverage at these balls, of which the whole company are expected to partake — each Gentleman is presented with a coffee ticket, for which he generally pays before he enters the ball room, and likewise one for his partner, (should he bring one); on this, and the profit made from other refreshments, and the charges for hats, cloaks, &c. the proprietors wholly depend, the tickets being mostly given away; their object is to obtain numbers.

 > Bel.
 The numbers there collected, oft impose
 >
 > On strangers who too frequently suppose